Rose, Montenegro: A Local’s Guide to the Bay’s Best-Kept Secret (2026)

 Secret Submarine Bunkers

 A visit to Yugoslavia’s secret naval tunnels is a must for urban explorers.
 The 100-meter-deep Rakite Tunnel was camouflaged with artificial vegetation to hide vessels from air attacks.
-It remains an eerie, abandoned relic of Cold War history that is freely accessible today.
+It remains an eerie relic of Cold War history that is freely accessible today.

 Rose is a world-class diving destination.
 The seabed is scattered with ancient amphorae and massive anchor blocks.
 Advanced divers can explore the wreck of the Tihany, an Austro-Hungarian cargo ship, while snorkelers enjoy the turquoise visibility of the village harbor.